learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 y = 1./(np.sqrt(2.*np.pi)) * np.exp( -.5*(x)**2  )  # normal distribution
 ```

-Just like above, perform following steps

-* Plot a histogram for data (y), set bins to auto (default).
+* Plot a histogram for data $y$, and set bins to auto (default).
-* Calculate the skewness and kurtosis for this data distribution using above functions.
+* Calculate the skewness and kurtosis for this data distribution using the SciPy functions.
-* Record your observations about calculated values and shape of the data.
+* Record your observations about the calculated values and the shape of the data.

 ```python